arrayout/jekyll/README.md

 ## Local Installation

 1. Clone this repo, or download it into a directory of your choice.
-2. Inside the directory, $ gem install bundler
+2. Inside the directory, $ bundle install
 3. Inside the directory, $ npm install
+4. Inside the directory, gulp